 The goal of the SGIP is to ensure that different elements of the smart grid can work together flawlessly, increasing reliability and home energy efficiency for a future energy grid.

-For example, a new set of solar panels on your roof or an efficient smart home thermostat installed into modular buildings such as classrooms or offices, emerging renewable and smart technologies represent a big step toward a more sustainable future.
+For example, a new set of solar panels on your roof or an efficient smart home thermostat installed into modular buildings such as data centers, classrooms or offices, emerging renewable and smart technologies represent a big step toward a more sustainable future.

 However, much of their benefits will remain untapped unless the power grid is managed in a much more smart and flexible way, this is where the SGIP can help.